ardalanamini/notyf/README.md

 // Display an alert notification notyf.alert('You must fill out the form before moving forward');

+// Display a warning notification notyf.warn('It's better if you fill out the form before moving forward!');

 // Display a success notification notyf.confirm('Your changes have been successfully saved!');